dibyendumajumdar/programming/programming-lesson2.md

 Firstly I want to point out a couple of things in the hello world program we wrote before.

-* `print` is a Python command (actually a function but for now let us think of it as a command).
+* `print` is a Python command (actually a function call but you will learn more about that below).
 * `'hello world'` is a 'string' which is usually used to represent Text values.
-We will see other kinds of values in this lesson and the next few lessons.
+We will come across other kinds of values in this lesson and over the next few lessons.

 ## Consecutive steps